 For MBBS:

-MBBS is a 5.5-year degree (4.5 years’ academic education + 1-year mandatory internship).
-After course completion, students are supposed to participate in hands-on training in hospital wards and out-patient departments.
-This provides them with real-life experiences in practising and performing clinical procedures integral to their further practice as a doctor.
+MBBS is a 5.5-year degree (4.5 years academic education + 1-year mandatory internship).
+After course completion, students are supposed to participate in hands-on training in hospital wards and outpatient departments.
+This provides them with real-life experiences in practicing and performing clinical procedures integral to their further practice as a doctor.

 For BDS:

-The BDS is a 5-year degree program (4 years’ academic education + 1-year mandatory internship).
+The BDS is a 5-year degree program (4 years of academic education + 1-year mandatory internship).
 This course can be pursued through full-time and part-time courses.

 For BAMS:

-The BAMS is awarded after the completion of 5 years and 6 months’ degree program.
-This period includes the 4 and a ½ year academic session and one-year internship program with live practical.
+The BAMS is awarded after the completion of 5 years and 6 months degree program.
+This period includes the 4 and ½ year academic session and a one-year internship program with live practicals.

 For BHMS:

-The BHMS is awarded after the completion of 5.5 years’ academic program, containing the 4 and 1/2 year academic session and one-year internship program with live practical.
+The BHMS is awarded after the completion of the 5.5-year academic program, containing the 4 and 1/2-year academic session and one-year internship program with live practicals.
 This program can also be pursued through distance education.

 Recommended Read: Think Beyond MBBS: 14 In-Demand Career Options for PCB Students After Class 12th